 Individuals carrying out government functions may be held liable for certain actions that they might take pursuant to their jobs.
-So not to intimidate public employees from performing their necessary tasks, however, the law provides absolute immunity from liability for some official acts and qualified good faith immunity for others.
+In order for public officials to perform necessary tasks the law provides absolute immunity from liability for some official acts and qualified good faith immunity for others.
 The law generally requires that a judge perform the act in a judicial capacity before the judge is entitled to immunity.
 These protected judicial acts cannot generally be delegated.
-If they are improperly delegated to the clerk for example, the delegating officer (whether a judge or not) can be held liable.
-137
+If they are improperly delegated to the clerk for example, the delegating officer (whether a judge or not) can be held liable.167